 The way the city tackled its water pollution problems has made it an unexpected pioneer.

 Philadelphia is home of the Distillations podcast.
 For this episode we break down three centuries of water-pollution history in our backyard.
-It is a special collaboration with the Philadelphia Inquirer as part of their series From the Source: Stories of the Delaware River.
+It is a special collaboration with the Philadelphia Inquirer as part of its From the Source: Stories of the Delaware River series.

 Host: Elisabeth Berry Drago